 - a registered mortgagee may register the assignment of part of a debt or other obligation secured by a registered mortgage.

-The Maltese Merchant Shipping Act (Chapter 234 of the Laws of Malta) provides for a statutory form of mortgage.
-There is one statutory form that must be used for all types of mortgages whether principal and interest or account current.
+The Maltese Merchant Shipping Act11 provides for a statutory form of mortgage.
+There is one statutory form that must be used for all types of mortgages, whether principal and interest or account current.
 The mortgage must be in English or in Maltese.

 Mortgages are only registered at the Registry of Ships in Malta and rank among themselves from the date and time of their registration in the vessel register.
 Only one original form is delivered and registered.
 A copy is retained by the Registrar of Shipping and Seamen and certified copies are issued in any number.
 The original is returned to the mortgagee following registration.
 Once registered at the Registry of Ships, no further steps need to be taken to perfect the mortgage.

-A vessel currently under construction may be registered under the Malta flag as long as when built or equipped it would qualify as a ship registrable under the Merchant Shipping Act.4 In the case where registration of a vessel under construction has occurred under the ownership of a particular party, a mortgage may be registered over such vessel while it is still under construction.
-The documents required are the same as those required for the registration of a mortgage on a Malta flagged vessel.
+A vessel currently under construction may be registered under the Malta flag as long as, when built or equipped, it would qualify as a ship registrable under the Merchant Shipping Act.12 In the case where registration of a vessel under construction has occurred under the ownership of a particular party, a mortgage may be registered over such vessel while it is still under construction.
+The documents required are the same as those required for the registration of a mortgage on a Malta-flagged vessel.
 Maltese law imposes a possessory lien in the shipbuilder's favour over a vessel under construction.
-This entitles the shipbuilder to retain possession of the ship until the shipbuilder's dues have been settled – any debts secured by a Maltese mortgage would rank after the debt owed to a shipbuilder and secured by a possessory lien in favour of the shipbuilder.
+This entitles the shipbuilder to retain possession of the ship until the shipbuilder's dues have been settled: any debts secured by a Maltese mortgage would rank after the debt owed to a shipbuilder and secured by a possessory lien in favour of the shipbuilder.

 Another innovative concept was the introduction of irrevocable mandate.
 One such mandate takes the form of an 'irrevocable deregistration and export request authorisation'.
 Therefore, the creditor will be able to deregister and export the aircraft upon default without the consent of the debtor.

-In terms of Maltese law, creditors seeking to enforce their rights against a debtor will need to resort to the courts to obtain a judgment in their favour, whereupon, creditors would then be able to resort to a number of warrants to enforce their rights, such a warrant of arrest, a warrant of seizure or a garnishee order and to recover the amounts due to them from the assets of their debtor.
+In terms of Maltese law, creditors seeking to enforce their rights against a debtor will need to resort to the courts to obtain a judgment in their favour, whereupon creditors would then be able to resort to a number of warrants to enforce their rights, such as a warrant of arrest, a warrant of seizure or a garnishee order, and to recover the amounts due to them from the assets of their debtor.

 The situation is somewhat different for creditors having a registered mortgage over a Maltese vessel.
-Maltese mortgages are executive titles and consequently provided the amount due is certain, liquidated and due, the mortgagee would be able to enforce the mortgage without the need to obtain a prior court judgment.
+Because Maltese mortgages are executive titles and consequently provide that the amount due is certain, liquidated and due, the mortgagee would be able to enforce the mortgage without the need to obtain a prior court judgment.

-- be entitled to take possession of the ship or share therein in respect of which he or she is registered; but except so far as may be necessary for making a mortgaged ship or share available as a security for the mortgage debt, the mortgagee shall not by reason of the mortgage be deemed to be the owner of the ship or share, nor shall the mortgagor be deemed to have ceased to be the owner thereof;
+- be entitled to take possession of the ship or share therein in respect of which he or she is registered; except insofar as may be necessary for making a mortgaged ship or share available as a security for the mortgage debt, the mortgagee shall not by reason of the mortgage be deemed to be the owner of the ship or share; nor shall the mortgagor be deemed to have ceased to be the owner thereof;

-- have power to apply for any extensions, pay fees, receive certificates, and generally do all such things in the name of the owner as may be required in order to maintain the status and validity of the registration of the ship.5
+- have power to apply for any extensions, pay fees, receive certificates and generally do all such things in the name of the owner as may be required to maintain the status and validity of the registration of the ship.13

 The court-approved private sale enables the creditor to seek court approval for the sale of the vessel at a determined price to a specific buyer.
 The price must be equal to or superior to two previously obtained valuations attesting to the value of the vessel.
 The mortgagee files an application in court, exhibiting copies of the memorandum of agreement and the valuations obtained, and requesting court approval for the private sale to proceed and requesting the appointment of a person who can transfer the vessel by means of a bill of sale to the new buyer for the agreed price.
 The vessel is then sold to the buyer free and unencumbered.
 The mortgagee can therefore negotiate the price for the vessel (thus avoiding the pitfall of the low prices typically obtained at judicial sales by auction) and the buyer obtains a free and unencumbered vessel (thus doing away with the disadvantages afforded by a private sale).
 Proceedings are swift and expedient, since the application is appointed for hearing within 10 days of its filing.
 Court intervention is usually minimal.